git-town/git-town/website/src/nested-feature-branches.md

 3. Build the feature on top of this modernized codebase

 Implementing all these changes in a single feature branch is risky.
-Some changes like the refactor in (1) touch a lot of files that other people might make changes to as well.
+Some changes like the refactor in (1) touch a lot of files that other people might change as well.
 We want to review and merge them as fast as possible to minimize merge conflicts.
 Other changes like building the actual feature in (3) will take a while to build.
-We should make both changes in separate branches.
+We should therefore make both changes in separate branches.
 At the same time, the feature (3) depends on the changes in (1) and (2) and drives the changes in (2).
 We want to develop these changes together.
 The solution is a chain of connected feature branches.